ONEARMY/project-kamp-academy/docs/explore/auroville.md

 <img src="../assets/research/auroville-solar.jpg"/>

 # Work beyond community life
 Sustaining this big community is a daily tasks for most Aurovillians, working at a local community or running a business.
 In the evening or weekends there isn't one main place to gather.
 No specific square, bar or gathering.
-Drugs and alcohol is also not sold and not encouraged to use (you can still find it though).
+Drugs and alcohol are also not sold and not encouraged to use (you can still find it though).
 But there is always plenty to do.
 You can find events online and on notification boards.
 Plenty of things to do everyday somewhere in Auroville.
 Movies, presentation, yoga classes, workshops, dancing etc.
 <img src="../assets/research/auroville-events.jpg"/>